ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet10.md

 It does not require all addresses in memory to be pre-allocated before usage unlike a dynamic array.

 # What is the advantage of seed in randomization?
-seed is used as a starting point or initial value for the random number generator.
+seed is used as **a starting point or initial value for the random number generator**.
 The advantage of using the seed in randomization is that it allows for a more deterministic and reproducible behavior of the randomized simulation.
 By setting a seed, a specific set of randomized values can be generated consistently, making it easier to replicate specific test scenarios and debug issues that arise during simulation.
 同樣的 seed 會產生相同的隨機序列, 故可以複製相同的行為